csantosbh/Lauen/docs/source/server.rst

 =================  ===================================================
 RPCCall             A wrapper event that is translated into RPC calls.
+                    Do not broadcast this event manually; it is used by the RPC module only.
 =================  ===================================================

 The server broadcasts the following events to the editor: